10 Benefits of Being Gay

 - Excuse for not having kids (grand kids).
 This one is a bit male centric, may be viewed as selfish and clearly not for all, as I think the lesbians certainly will not agree at all.
 A high percentage of married women want kids.
 But for guys having kids may not be as rewarding — they’re generally just not wired (or plumbed) that way.
 So being gay could mean, a reprieve from the onerous aspects of parenthood: the late nights, put food on the table ladder climbing, possible career ending or at least on hold/serious doubt for at least a few years, and other soul crushing responsibilities that come with having a child.

-I could even mention a few more right now: the free acting lessons as long as one decides to keep the charade going, locker rooms, how to say this… structurally better porn (all of what you want, none of what you don’t), the cool flag.
+I could even mention a few more right now: the free acting lessons as long as one decides to keep the charade going, locker rooms, the cool flag.
 But right now I’m heading off to sleep and the awesome dreams you get when you’re gay.